koksmat-com/magicbox/apps/docs/docs/magicbox/index.md

 - `apps/docs `: Documenation based on Docusaurus which automatically builds documentation for high level components and the Open API
 - `apps/storybook`: Component documentation site with Storybook
 - `apps/web `: NextJS application used for all interfacing
-- `businesslogic/factory`: Central factory for creating instances of the business logic
+- `businesslogic/facade`: Central facade for creating instances of the business logic
 - `businesslogic/scripts-exchange`: PowerShell for managinbg Exchange Online
 - `components/core`: Core React components
 - `components/utils`: Shared React utilities